What Is Procurement? Types, Processes and Tech

 Why is procurement important in business?

-Every business requires materials, goods, and services to achieve its desired outcomes.
-Whether it’s software for communication, raw materials for making products, or services to maintain facilities, keeping the organization running is an expensive and time-consuming task.
+Every business requires goods and services to achieve its desired outcomes.
+Whether software for communication, raw materials for making products, or services to maintain facilities, selecting supplies to keep an organization running is an expensive and time-consuming task.

-The primary mission of a procurement department is to acquire the goods a business needs at the best price and terms.
-Procurement professionals excel at building supplier relationships, negotiating advantageous terms, and streamlining the procurement process, from identifying a needed good or service to invoice payment.
+The primary mission of a procurement department is to acquire necessary goods at the best prices and terms.
+Procurement professionals also specialize in building supplier relationships, negotiating advantageous contracts, and streamlining procurement workflows.

 leader happy about strategy